NLPxL2Korean/UD-KSL/docs/xpos/XPOS-des/2_VV.md

 ## VV: Verb_main (동사)

 ### Definition
-VV refers to actions, movements, states, or occurrences as part of lexical verbs.
+VV refers to actions, movements, states, or occurrences as the stem of a verb.

 ---

 ### Characteristics
-- In Korean, lexical verbs are composed of a stem (어간) and an ending (어미).
+- In Korean, lexical verbs are composed of a stem and an ending.
 Among these, VV corresponds to the verb stem.
 - Fixed-form VV can combine with various types of endings to convey meanings related to tense, mood, and politeness.
   - **Examples**:
     - **먹**다 (eat), **먹**었다 (ate), **먹**습니다 (a polite form of "eat").